davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 }
 ```

-With this setup, we can verify the order of operations: if the build succeeds with the `apexTestAccess` section as shown, and fails without it, we know that Permission Set License assignment comes before unpackaged metadata deployment.
+With this setup, we can verify the order of operations:

+- If the build succeeds with the `apexTestAccess` section as shown, and fails without it, we know that Permission Set License assignment comes before unpackaged metadata deployment.
+- If the build fails both with and without the `apexTestAccess` section as shown, and the error message indicates that the `Benefit` sObject doesn't exist, we know that unpackaged metadata deployment comes before Permission Set License assignment.
+- If we see a failure with a different error message, we know that something about our experiment setup or hypothesis is incorrect.

 Apex tests are always run before a package is uploaded, unless an option such as Skip Validation is used.
 We also know Apex tests are run after unpackaged metadata deployment, because we can use unpackaged metadata to satisfy dynamic references in Apex tests.